getodk/central-backend/docs/api.md

 * `displayName` sets the friendly display name the web interface uses to refer to the user.
 * `email` sets the email address associated with the account.

-When user details are updated, the `modifiedAt` field will be automatically updated.
+When user details are updated, the `updatedAt` field will be automatically updated.

 + Parameters
     + actorId: `42` (string, required) - The integer ID of the `User`.